Skip to Content

 Titanic vs Modern Cruise Ships -Tonnage Comparison

-The Titanic had a gross tonnage of 46,000 which is less than all cruise ships in the modern Royal Caribbean cruise ship fleet.
+The Titanic had a gross tonnage of 46,000, less than that of all cruise ships in the modern Royal Caribbean cruise ship fleet.

-The table below shows Royal Caribbean cruise ships in the order of tonnage with Titanic first as she has the least tonnage.
-The average tonnage of a Royal Caribbean ship is 133,000 which is almost 3x that of the Titanic.
+The table below shows Royal Caribbean cruise ships in the order of tonnage, with Titanic first as it has the least tonnage.
+The average tonnage of a Royal Caribbean ship is 133,000, which is almost three times that of the Titanic.

 Cruise ShipTonnage (Nearest 1000)